linaelaji/assistX_ELAJI/README.md

 2. Discussion about the evaluation methodology

 ## Deliverables
-1. Merge request to the main branch with the project implementation
+1. Pull request from your fork to the main branch
 2. Brief abstract explaining your solution reasoning

 ## Timeline and Contact
 - Duration: One week
 - To schedule a results presentation, contact:
-  - nlamarque@iliad-free.fr
   - jgodfroy@iliad-free.fr
   - yzerbib@iliad-free.fr

-Feel free to ask for any additional information or assistance.